dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 ## State management

 State can be stored using several approaches.
-Each approach is described later in this topic.
+Each approach is described later in this article.

 | Storage approach | Storage mechanism |
 | ---------------- | ----------------- |